Richard Auguste Morse: Move to Haiti

 In 1985, Morse was dating a woman whose father strongly disapproved of his daughter dating a musician.
 Morse also had a falling out with his fellow band members in The Groceries over musical differences, and was struggling with the direction his life should take.
 A conversation with a French record producer persuaded Morse to start over and move to Port-au-Prince to better explore Haitian and Caribbean music.
-In 1987, he signed a 15-year lease to manage the Hotel Oloffson, then in near ruins and the inspiration for the fictional Hotel Trianon in Graham Greene's famous 1966 novel The Comedians.
-In restoring the hotel business, Morse hired a local folkloric dance troupe and slowly converted it into a band.
+In 1987, he signed a 15-year lease to manage the Hotel Oloffson, then dilapidated and the inspiration for the fictional Hotel Trianon in Graham Greene's famous 1966 novel The Comedians.
+While restoring the hotel, Morse hired a local folkloric dance troupe and slowly converted it into a band.
 Morse fell in love with one of the performers, Lunise, whom he married.

 RAM was formally created in 1990.
 Morse would become the songwriter and lead male vocalist, Lunise became the lead female vocalist, and the name of band, RAM, comes from Richard's initials.
 RAM was a rasin band.
 One of the most important musical movements that swept Haiti in the years following the exile of dictator Jean-Claude Duvalier, mizik rasin combines elements of traditional vodou ceremonial and folkloric music with rock and roll.
 The ancient drum rhythms of former African slaves combined with the beat of American rock and roll was a perfect combination for the musical background of Morse.
 The Hotel Oloffson was also a perfect venue for rehearsals and performances.
 When not on tour elsewhere in the country, RAM began playing a regular performance every Thursday night at the hotel.

+The Hotel Olofsson was incinerated in July 2025 by Hatian gangs in an arson attack, the details of who and why are unknown.
+Morse left Haiti in 2022 due to the violence, and the hotel stopped taking guests in 2024.
+By 2025 the three skeleton staff of caretakers were forced to abandon the old hotel, a few months later arsonists burned it to the ground.